-The following order by the Commission is hereby recommended on the basis of the record concerning the above-captioned complaint.
+The following order by the Commission is hereby recommended on the basis of the record concerning the above-captioned complaint:

-- 1. The respondents shall forthwith provide the complainants with a copy of the records at issue, free of charge.
-In complying with this order, the respondents may redact from the in camera records the name and the address of the sexual harassment complainant. - 2.
-Henceforth, the respondents shall strictly comply with the provisions of §§1-210(a), 1-212(a) and 1-214(b), G.S.
+- 1. Forthwith, the respondents shall provide a copy of the requested records described in paragraph 3 of the findings, above, free of charge. - 2.
+In complying with the order in paragraph 1, above, the respondents may redact the records pursuant to paragraph 25 of the findings, above.

+3. Henceforth, the respondents shall strictly comply with the provisions of \$\$1-210(a) and 1-212(a), G.S.

-Valicia Dee Harmon as Hearing Officer
+Gregory F. Daniels as Hearing Officer

-Volicia Dee Hormon
+FIC2012-726/hor/gfd/10302013